videogorillas/vgplayer-api/Player.md

 #### Example

-The follow example shows the basic usage of a Player.
+The following example shows the basic usage of the player.

 ```js
     var container = document.getElementById("playerContainer");